michelleconville/drizzle-and-shade/README.md

             }
     }
     ```
 10. Next we will have to install another package called gunicorn, which will act as our web server.
-To do so, run the command:
-    `pip3 install gunicorn`
+To do so, run the command `pip3 install gunicorn`
-    And then remember to freeze the requirements with:
-    `pip3 freeze > requirements.txt`
+    And then remember to freeze the requirements with `pip3 freeze > requirements.txt`
 11. Now we can create our Procfile to tell Heroku to create a web dyno.
 In your root directory create a file named 'Procfile' and inside insert the code:
     `web: gunicorn **'your_projects_name_here'**.wsgi:application
 12. Then, back in heroku, navigate to settings and in the config vars input the key DISABLE_COLLECTSTATIC with the value 1, and click 'Add'.